arlobelshee/arlobelshee.github.io/README.md

 ### How to: seeing your changes

+For a purely local experience you can run a local web server.
+Serve the `_gh_pages` folder from your local git repo.
+The site is just static HTML so any web server can handle it.

+Alternatively, you can deploy to your GitHub repo and have it served via `_gh_pages`.
+This requires one-time setup.
+The same setup is required if you want to deploy the site to live (shipping to live also requires that you be in the owners group for the live repo).

+One-tme setup:

+	cd gh_pages
+	git init
+	git remote add origin https://github.com/username/Product.github.io.git
+	git remote add upstream https://github.com/Product/Product.github.io.git

-Deploy to gh-pages in your fork, and then look online:
+Deploy to gh-pages in your fork and then look online:

 	grunt deploy
-	git push gh_pages

-Point your browser at <https://username.github.io/Product.github.io/>.
+Point your browser at <http://username.github.io/Product.github.io/>.

-Alternatively, you can run a local web server.
-Serve the _gh_pages folder from your local git repo.
-The site is just static HTML so any web server can handle it.

 ### How to: submit your pull request